 The core of the Kansas Union was funded by the Million Dollar Drive, begun in 1920 to fund memorials to the 127 men and two women of the KU community who died in World War I. The original brick and limestone building, designed by Irving K. Pond of the Chicago architectural firm Pond & Pond, was 80 by 135 feet when it opened in September 1927

-The need for a central meeting, entertainment and food service building had been discussed for several years before planning began for a union and stadium to honor the students, faculty, staff and alumni who died in World War I. Fund-raising for the Million Dollar Drive began in late 1920, and by late 1921 the first sections of a new stadium were completed on the site of McCook Field below Marvin Grove.
+The need for a central meeting, entertainment and food service building had been apparent for several years before it was chosen as one of two memorials.
+By late 1921 the first sections of a new stadium were completed on the site of McCook Field north of Marvin Grove.
 The hillside site for a union building to the southeast was selected so that the structures would be visible to each other.

 An arson fire April 20, 1970, believed to be another protest action in a turbulent spring, gutted the two upper floors of the original central section and caused more than $1 million in damage, but repairs were completed the next year.
 Beginning in the late 1980s, three extensive renovations costing $6.3 million were undertaken, expanding and improving mechanical systems, food service, office space and outside amenities.

 The Kansas Union, Burge Union, and the DeBruce Center are operated by a board of directors comprising university students, faculty, alumni and staff.
 Student Union Activities plans and manages concerts, film series, special observances and other functions.
 Student fees finance virtually all programs and renovations.